idmken/idmken.github.io/refs/idmrefs.md

 # Identity Management References

 Sources, articles or training to increase our Identity and Access Management knowledge.
 I've read all articles or taken the training and recommend it to others.
+Recommendation is not an endorsement of a product but more "oh, here's an article on the thing we talked about".
 All links are external links and ordered with latest find on top.
 I use this as both a way to share information and also a way to keep track of good content.

 ## In the Queue
 1. [ABAC on AWS Tutorial By: AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_attribute-based-access-control.html){:target="_blank"} ***Want to try this out and see if you can do the same with tags on Azure.***